ducuanh/HousePricingPredictionKaggle/README.md

 # House Price Prediction in Poland

-This project predicts house prices in Poland using machine learning, implemented in a Jupyter Notebook: **`HousePredictionPoland.ipynb`**.
+This project predicts house prices in Poland using machine learning, implemented in a Jupyter Notebook: **`HousePredictionPoland.ipynb`** from data https://www.kaggle.com/datasets/dawidcegielski/house-prices-in-poland

 ##  Project Overview